19 Best Sights in Santorini (Thira), The Cyclades

 Kamari Beach

 Santorini's most popular beach, one of several excellent stretches of sand on the southern end of the island, manages to maintain its beauty despite an onslaught of sunseekers.
-The black sands are backed by dramatic cliffs, including the one topped by Ancient Thira.
+The black sands are backed by dramatic cliffs, including the one topped by Ancient Thera.
 A steep path from one end of the beach leads up to the ruins, past a refreshing and very welcome natural spring, but most beachgoers don't venture beyond their umbrella-shaded loungers or the long line of beach bars and tavernas.
-Amenities: food and drink; showers; toilets; water sports.
+Amenities: food and drink; parking (no fee); showers; toilets; water sports.
 Best for: snorkeling; swimming; walking.

 Kamari, 84700, Greece